clark800/lambda-zero/README.md

 # Building

-Make sure gcc and bash are installed and run the `make` script in the bootstrap-interpreter directory.
+Make sure a C compiler is installed and run the `make` script in the bootstrap-interpreter directory:

+    cd bootstrap-interpreter
+    ./make

 # Running

-First `cd` to the bootstrap-interpreter directory.
+From the bootstrap-interpreter directory:

     ./run SOURCEFILE